Darkone83/ModXo-Basic/README.md

 Root: BOM and IBOM are located here

-Addons: This folder will contain separate folder for additional addon modules.
-Current addons include the HD Enabeler, and the X-RTC
+Addons: This folder will contain separate folders for additional add-on modules.
+Current add-ons include the HD Enabler and the X-RTC

 Images: All images, branding, PCB renders, and schematics are located in this folder.
-These images and schematics are for the carrier only all addon images and schematics are in their repsective folders.
+These images and schematics are for the carrier only all addon images and schematics are in their respective folders.

 PCB: Gerbers and pick and place files are located in this folder